zoomment/react-zoomment/README.md

 # Welcome to Zoomment

 Zoomment is an innovative, open-source commenting platform designed to transform your website into a vibrant community hub.
-With features like customizable themes, real-time notifications, RSS feed integration, and expressive emoji reactions, Zoomment makes it simple to foster engaging discussions and connect with your audience on a deeper level.
+With features like customizable themes, real-time notifications, and expressive emoji reactions, Zoomment makes it simple to foster engaging discussions and connect with your audience on a deeper level.

 <img width="688" alt="Zoomment preview" src="https://raw.githubusercontent.com/zoomment/.github/main/zoomment-preview.png">